timothymiller/cloudflare-ddns/README.md

 ## :running: Running

 This script requires Python 3.5+, which comes preinstalled on the latest version of Raspbian.
-Download/clone this repo and execute `./sync`, which will set up a virtualenv, pull in any dependencies, and fire the script.
+Download/clone this repo and give permission to the project's bash script by running `chmod +x ./start-sync.sh`.
+Now you can execute `./start-sync.sh`, which will set up a virtualenv, pull in any dependencies, and fire the script.

 ## :alarm_clock: Scheduling